Red Sox rally with 4 in 8th inning, beat Tigers 7-5

 TRAINER'S ROOM

-Red Sox: Before the game, manager John Farrell said Bradley was dealing with some soreness and swelling in his knee.
-Farrell said the team was waiting for an MRI to be reviewed.
+Red Sox: Before the game, Farrell said Bradley was dealing with some soreness and swelling in his knee.
+Bradley said afterward he's hopeful he can avoid the DL, but he was set to return to Boston for further evaluation.

 UP NEXT